 201. What is Japan’s currency called?

-English Trivia Questions For Kids
+English Trivia Questions And Answers

 Indeed English is one language that is spoken across various countries.
-When it is so common, we ought to ask you a couple of questions on it.
+When it is so common, we ought to ask you a couple of quiz questions on it.
 So, let’s bring in the ultimate English trivia questions for kids.

 202. What English word becomes its opposite when the letters FE are in front of it?